DanielRHarris/artiquill/citations.md

 #### Exporting Citations

-Upon [exporting a document](/exporting.md), citation placeholders are replaced with citation data, and a bibliography of citations is inserted into the bottom of an exported document, styled according to the user selected "Citation Format" option.
+Upon [exporting a document](/exporting.md), citation placeholders are replaced with citation data, and a bibliography of citations is inserted into the bottom of an exported document, styled according to the user selected ["Citation Format" option](/options.md#citation-format).

 Available citation formats include APA, MLA, Chicago and Harvard styles.
-The preferred citation format can be selected in the [options menu](/options.md#citation-format).

 \* Please note that exporting in Chicago style will not result in footnotes -- these will have to be manually filled in from the generated bibliography.